 Glimmer of hope on macro level

 Yet, amidst the honking horns and fighting chauffeurs, I saw a glimmer of hope.
 Tunga was founded based on a precondition that software developers (or any digital professionals for that matter) could work together while physically being in vastly different places.
 On a macro level, this means that a developer in Amsterdam can work jointly on a project with a developer somewhere in Cairo.
-The social benefit is that money is flowing into the continent, and people don’t have to migrate to other countries in order to improve their economic situation.
-The reality is that remittances still are the largest contributor to the Nigerian economy; again, oil excepted.
+The social benefit is that money is flowing into the continent.
+And people don’t have to migrate to other countries in order to improve their economic situation.
+On the other hand, the reality is that remittances still are the largest contributor to the Nigerian economy; again, oil excepted.

-Our answer to the jam on micro level
+Our answer to the traffic in Lagos on micro level

 On a micro level, however, the ability to work together while being located in different places also negates the need to commute.
 And indeed, many Tunga developers are more drawn to the flexibility our platform provides than purely the monetary value they receive.
-Working in a location they choose allows them to spend more time doing things they love, with people they love.
-For these individual developers, that’s of course great news and a huge improvement; but on a grander scale, this could also be the answer to the jam, because remote work means that fewer people have to use the roads.
+They can work in a location they choose.
+As a result, they spend more time doing things they love, with people they love.
+For these individual developers, that’s of course great news.
+And a huge improvement.
+But on a grander scale, this could also be the answer to the traffic and Lagos and other African cities.
+Because remote work means that fewer people have to use the roads.